 Getting around Phuket is super easy as there are many options available to you.

 Hire a motorbike from the many beach areas.
-You do not need a motorbike license and may not even be asked if you have when you hire one.
+You do not need a motorbike license and may not even be asked if you have one when you hire a scooter.
 Often a driver's license is sufficient and all you may need.
 The cost to hire a motorbike starts from around 200 Baht per day.